-Retired veteran focuses career on helping others
+Retired veteran focuses career on helping others through healthcare administration

 After retiring from a 21-year career in the U.S. Army, City University of Seattle alumnus and current student John Neibert began looking for a way to help other veterans when an executive order signed by President Obama opened a door for him to become a peer counselor.